giangvo/alfred-source-code-workflow/README.md

     + Stash

 ## Installation
+- Download worfklow in `wf` folder of this repo
 - Import workflow
 - Open workflow folder in terminal and run `npm install` to install node modules